maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 The task remained straightforward, build a collaborative Kanban board application, but the process explored how teams coordinate when everyone has an AI pair programming partner.

-## The IQRE Methodology in Team Context
+## The IQRE methodology in team context

 Our established IQRE methodology (**Iterate**, **Question**, **Review/Create**, **Explain**) proved valuable for maintaining discipline in AI interactions whilst enabling team coordination.
 The "Explain" phase became particularly critical through structured pull request templates: